paulbricman/paulbricman.github.io/_thoughtware/2021-09-28-conceptarium.md

 - activation

 If the concept of semantic embedding is mostly familiar to the machine learning crowd, the concept of activation as used here is mostly familiar to the cognitive psychology crowd.
 In many cognitive architectures of human memory, _activation_ is a pervasive way of thinking about how memories are retrieved.
-In the iconic ACT-R, each memory (or chunk) has an activation, a numerical value which indicates, well, how "active" that memory is in one's mind.
+In the iconic [ACT-R](https://arxiv.org/pdf/1306.0125.pdf), each memory (or chunk) has an activation, a numerical value which indicates, well, how "active" that memory is in one's mind.
 Memories with higher activations are more likely to be remembered.
 The activation of a memory is a function of several factors, mainly including: recency, frequency, and contextual relevance.
-Similar models of memory also form the backbone of spaced repetition algorithms in Anki and SuperMemo, where the goal is to essentially maintain memories above an activation threshold. [^3]
+Similar models of memory also form the backbone of spaced repetition algorithms in Anki and SuperMemo, where the goal is to essentially maintain memories above an activation threshold.

 In one's conceptarium, each document has an activation which changes over time.
 Documents which have been created recently or have been retrieved frequently (as measured by the user's sustained interest in probing their region of the semantic space) have a higher activation.
 Just like the creation timestamp, a document's activation is mostly useful when used in tandem with other bits of metadata.
 For instance, I might want to retrieve documents related to the current context which I'm _specifically unlikely to remember myself_, a complementary "antimemory" system which avoids the redundancy of surfacing thoughts which I already remember myself.
 Alternatively, I might use the most active documents as a proxy for my current interests in downstream tools for networking.